 - any person who has the consent of the following

-- those persons in whose favour there is a child arrangements order/residence order in respect of the child;
+- those persons in whose favour there is a child arrangement order/residence order in respect of the child;

-- the local authority, when the child is looked after ;or
+- the local authority, when the child is looked after;

-- in any other case, each of those who have parental responsibility.
+- or in any other case, each of those who have parental responsibility.

 A special guardian will share parental responsibility with those who already have it, unlike adoption, where the birth parents will lose parental responsibility.
-Special guardians are able to exercise parental responsibility to the exclusion of others with parental responsibility.
-Unlike non parents, with a residence order/ child arrangements order, a special guardian can appoint a guardian for the child in the event of their death.
+Special guardians can exercise parental responsibility to the exclusion of others with parental responsibility.
+Unlike non-parents, with a residence order/ child arrangements order, a special guardian can appoint a guardian for the child in the event of their death.

 Grandparents very often play a crucial part in the upbringing of children.
 As well as the special relationship they have as grandparents, they often provide child care support and financial support and become an integral part of the family.

-Where the amount of time spent with the child is agreed, it is usually sorted out through negotiation or as part and parcel of the absent parent’s contact.
+Where the amount of time spent with the child is agreed upon, it is usually sorted out through negotiation or as part and parcel of the absent parent’s contact.
 This can often be far from satisfactory.